USDA-SCINet/scinet-site/sn_collections/_guides/access/login/alt-login.md

   - Once you have completed the account setup, you will need to select “Continue without linking to an existing eAuth account” to move forward.
     ![]({{ images_path }}/login.gov screenshots/link-login.gov.png)

-- Once you have successfully authenticated with Login.gov, you should be redirected to the web-based interface you are attempting to accesss (e.g., Open OnDemand) or, if you are authenticating via SSH, you should see a similar image to the successful logins for LincPass:
+- Once you have successfully authenticated with Login.gov, you should be redirected to the web-based interface you are attempting to access (e.g., Open OnDemand) or, if you are authenticating via SSH, you should see a similar image to the successful logins for LincPass:
   ![]({{ images_path }}/login.gov screenshots/login-success.png)

 If you need assistance with this login process, please email your questions to [scinet_vrsc@usda.gov](scinet_vrsc@usda.gov).